BGCG/project1/README.md

 **Social media links:**

-* Social media links are provided at the footer of each page for a fictional social media account "Love Edinburgh" which provides regular live updates of events and offers in Edinburgh.
+* Social media links are provided at the footer of each page for a fictional social media account 'Love Edinburgh' which provides regular live updates of events and offers in Edinburgh.
-* Addtionally the social media links adds a community connection to other tourists and locals in Edinburgh.
+* Additionally, the social media links adds a community connection to other tourists and locals in Edinburgh.

 ![Screenshot-of-social-media](assets/images/social-media-links.png)

 ## Testing ##

+### **Troubleshooting and optimisation** ###

 My main areas which required much optimisation and testing was when coding the repsonsive design queries - especially to code the navigaion bar so it would still be readable on small screens.
 I found on smaller screen sizes the navigation bar was distorted and at certain screen widths disapeared behind other content at small screens sizes (especially 280px max screen width for Galaxy Fold devices).
 I found wrapping the logo and navaigation bar in a container and setting `display` to `inline-block` helped.
 Then I made the logo and menu their own seperate div's inside the nav-logo container.
 I would have liked to code a dropdown navigation bar, however I struggled due to time contraints but will definitely consider this option in future projects.

-Previously I had headers for the events and eat+drink page, 'Events in Edinburgh' and 'Edinburgh food and drink', respectively but I found them difficult to control in the responsive design process - often being misplaced on smaller screens and the start of the page looking a bit 'text heavy' without the extra space that you have on larger screens.
+Previously I had headers for the events and eat+drink page, 'Events in Edinburgh' and 'Edinburgh food and drink', respectively, but I found them difficult to control in the responsive design process - often being misplaced on smaller screens and the start of the page looking a bit 'text heavy' without the extra space that you have on larger screens.
 I opted instead to get rid of the headings and instead underline the active pages in the navigation bar so the user knows which page they are viewing.
 I used the `text-decoration:underline;` as for an unknown reason the border-bottom the line was placed awkwardly low in respect to the navigation bar.
 Although I have no stylistic control when using the `text-decoration: underline;` I thought this was the best option in this circumstance.
 At first it didn't work when I wrote `.active {text-decoration: underline}`.
 Then I realised due to the CSS heirachy I would have to first target the menu id selector followed by the active class selector - `#menu .active{text-decoratoion: underline}`.

 On the eat+drink page I wanted to align the two images side by side as intially they were in a column when using `display:inline-block`.
 I wrapped the images in a container with their own seperate div's insides and used `display: flex;` on the container which gave the desired effect.
 I found this [video](https://www.youtube.com/watch?v=JtR2XKFj9tQ) by Cem Eygi Media very helpful in troubleshooting this issue.

-Key testing points;
+### **Key testing points** ###

 * I have tested this site works on Google Chrome, Microsoft Edge and Firefox.